clarehchao/WorkLifeSummary/README.md

    - Gathered and explored PET/CT and MR images of segmented breast tumors in 200+ patients with breast cancer
    - Implemented a Python-based tool to compute 2D and 3D image features of the segmented PET and MR images of the breast tumors
    - Determined helpful features to predict breast cancer outcome using machine learning models
-   - Check out [the PETCTomics project](https://github.com/clarehchao/PETCTomics) for code and jupyter notebooks
+   - Check out [the PETCTomics project on Github](https://github.com/clarehchao/PETCTomics) for code and jupyter notebooks
    - See [the PETCTomics poster](https://www.dropbox.com/scl/fi/38qhln0c3welwwxo59pmx/PETMRIRadiomics_IEEE_2017_Huang_42inch_46inch_v5_Poster.pdf?rlkey=qaiokcoeq7z341wxs43eha9gt&st=vqj6obz4&dl=0) presented at IEEE Nuclear Science Symposium and Medical Imaging Conference, Atlanta, Georgia, October 2017
    - More details in [Exploration of PET and MRI radiomic features for decoding breast cancer phenotypes and prognosis](https://www.dropbox.com/scl/fi/f8omxjvddv5lzdjmkfy1z/PETCTomics_NPJ_SHuang.pdf?rlkey=r4nu7pay205cosxh0c7qb7hft&st=n9b21kdt&dl=0)
    - **IMPACT**: determine the power of 2D and 3D image features of the PET and MR images in predicting breast cancer outcome